 Getting to Big White

 Getting to Big White without a rental car is easy if you book a shuttle with Sagebrush Tours – a company offering ski shuttles in winter with pick-ups and drop-offs all over the Okanagan Valley.
-In summer they offer nature tours (a bat tour at sunset anyone?).
+In summer, they offer nature tours (a bat tour at sunset anyone?).
 Frank, the owner, is particularly knowledgeable – as the founding member of the Boreal Centre for Bird Conservation in Slave Lake, Alberta.

-Telemark Nordic Club in West Kelowna
+2. Snowshoe or cross-country ski at Telemark Nordic Club in West Kelowna

-From downtown Kelowna it’s a 30 minute drive to reach the Telemark Nordic Club in West Kelowna, a snowshoe and Nordic skiing club that’s open to the public.
+From downtown Kelowna it’s a 30-minute drive to reach the Telemark Nordic Club in West Kelowna, a snowshoe and Nordic skiing club that’s open to the public.

 The club sits at an elevation of 1,000 metres on a 3,000 acre chunk of land in beautiful mixed cedar and ponderosa pine forest.
 Some trails offer Okanagan Valley views – if you’re prepared to work for them.
-There’s a dedicated dog-friendly snowshoe and ski trail along with night skiing on 3 kilometres of trails.
+There’s a dedicated dog-friendly snowshoe and ski trail along with night skiing on 3 km of trails.
 And you can rent skis and snowshoes onsite.